Peperomia argyreia aka Watermelon Peperomia

 Humidity

-No additional humidity is required for the Watermelon Pepper.
+No additional humidity is required for the Watermelon Peperomia.
 Plants take in most of their water through their roots, not their leaves, therefore, watering the soil is the most effective way to supply humidity to your plants.

 Fertilizer

-Repotting the Watermelon Pepper is necessary either when it has doubled in size or once every year, whichever happens first.
+Repotting the Watermelon Peperomia is necessary either when it has doubled in size or once every year, whichever happens first.
 With fresh potting soil replenished annually, the plant will receive all the necessary nutrients, rendering the use of fertilizer unnecessary.
 Keep in mind that the source of a plant's energy is the sun, not fertilizer.

 Growth-pattern